dotlang/language/doc/Enhancements.md

 N - can input of a function be a sum type?
 `fn add(x: int|string) -> { ... }` yes.

-? - can we use Traits as a replacement for inheritance and polymorphism and method dispatch? https://blog.rust-lang.org/2015/05/11/traits.html
+N - can we use Traits as a replacement for inheritance and polymorphism and method dispatch? https://blog.rust-lang.org/2015/05/11/traits.html

-? - simplify the language even more! what can we move to external libraries?
-Optimize for debugging and maintenance.
-Currently the most complex features are: type constraints.

-? - in order to indicate type A behaves as interface I, in golang, you only need to write appropriate methods. can we have this here?
+It does not change anything.

-? - I think, dynamic dispatch should happen even if we are calling a function pointer.
+N - I think, dynamic dispatch should happen even if we are calling a function pointer.
 ```
 draw(Shape)
 draw(Circle)